G-Node/nixpy/docs/source/tagging.rst

 .. figure:: ./images/tag2.png
    :alt: a system's response to a stimulus

-   The system's response is stored in a *DataArray* we do need to add information about the start position and the extent of the stimulus-on segment.
+   The system's response is stored in a *DataArray*, we do need to add information about the start position and the extent of the stimulus-on segment.
 The extent is optional, if not specified. the *Tag*/*MultiTag* tags only a point in the data.

 The following code snippet shows how to create the *Tag*.